 ..
 The 40-acre Lalbagh Botanical Garden in Bangalore owes its origin to Tipu.
 He was fond of horticulture and gardening and possessed considerable knowledge.

 ..
-Before Tipu became a ruler of Mysore, official works were done on Kannada and Marathi language.
-But after he ascended the thrown, Farsi was introduced as the new official language of Mysore state (autheticity required. ).
+Before Tipu became a ruler of Mysore, official works were done in Kannada and Marathi languages.
+But after he ascended the thrown, Farsi was introduced as the new official language of Mysore state (authenticity required).

 ..
-After his father Tipu ruled the kingdom for 17 years.
+After his father, Tipu ruled the kingdom for 17 years.
 Just near his Srirangapatnam fort is the famous Hindu temple dedicated to lord Vishnu.
-During his life time